njwilson23/irlib/doc/doc_tutorial.rst

 Tutorial
 ========

+Note: This tutorial, while helpful, is not necessary for operating irlib.
+For a basic introdution to irlib and its workflow refer to Command-line Utilities and IcePick2.
+This extra information is helpful for intermidiate and advanced irlib users.

 **This tutorial is for an older version of irlib.
 The same workflow still applies, with the difference being that picking is performed in IcePick2.
 I have adjusted the text where needed, but some inconsistencies may have been